 Except as noted below, numbers or letters assigned to headings to indicate paper or chapter parts and subparts are deleted.
 Where such numbering or lettering is integral to a text's system of cross-referencing, the numbering or lettering is retained or imposed.

-In the editing of casebooks, the use (or non-use) by casebook authors of head numbering should be respected and maintained, and put into style (described below).
+In casebooks, the use (or non-use) by casebook authors of head numbering should be respected and maintained, and put into style (described below).

 In multi-author casebooks in which contributors use head numbering inconsistently, the lead or contact author should be consulted about whether or not head numbering is desired.
 The editor should recommend head numbering.